tidbyt/pixlet/docs/widgets.md

 The `offset_start` and `offset_end` parameters control the position of the child in the beginning and the end of the animation.

+Alignment for a child that fits fully along the horizontal/vertical axis is controlled by passing one of the following `align` values:
+- `"start"`: place child at the left/top
+- `"end"`: place child at the right/bottom
+- `"center"`: place child at the center

 #### Attributes
 | Name | Type | Description | Required |
 | --- | --- | --- | --- |